BPhantom2/MuteDiscord/README.md

 # MuteDiscord
-Mute all of your discord servers!
+Mute all Discord servers you are on!

 This is a simple python script that will mute all of your Discord servers!
 Modes: